britram/rains-prototype/draft-trammell-rains-protocol.md

 authority.
 As this could be used for denial-of-service-attacks, a server honoring Option 9 SHOULD limit the rate of "freshness" queries it issues.

-\[EDITOR'S NOTE: verify we actually need this, since a P-shard will _never_ contain a false negative existence proof: Option 10 specifies that the querier will not accept a P-shard as a negative proof, and that any negative proof returned for the query should be a Shard or a Zone]

-\[EDITOR'S NOTE: decide later whether these are actually necessary, they seem _awfully_ implementation-specific: Option 10 directly returns the section in a negative cache hit without checking if it is still up to date.
-Option 11 sends a nonexistence update query to the naming server in case there is a negative cache hit.
-Option 12 requests a notification response before the server forwards the query if there is a negative cache hit.
-This is especially useful with option 11 to get feedback early, e.g. to correct a typo.]
+\[EDITOR'S NOTE: RAINS is missing a facility for "trusted" interserver communication.
+Queries are meant to be as disjoint from their possible answers as is specified in this document, since this allows maximum flexibility in implementation in the query / but when two servers are configured to be more closely coupled to each other, the query/assertion interface really doesn't support the full expressiveness of this tight coupling.
+There are three ways that I can see do deal with this: (1) ignore it and deal, (2) try to build a set of query options to make queries more, (3) rely on heuristics and/or configuration to specify different query answering behavior for trusted servers, based on information about the connection itself.
+Leaning toward (3) now, which would go down in the "operational considerations" section]

 ### Confirmation Queries {#confirmation}

 \[EDITOR'S NOTE: make sure we actually need the hash - why is a timestamp not sufficient here?]

-A Query containing a current-answer key is a confirmation query, used by a server to refresh a cached query result.
-The querier passes a hash of the most recent assertion it has answering the query in the current-answer key.
-The answer to a confirmation query is only given if the server has newer information to answer the query.
-The answer to a confirmation query whose answer is older or would match the current answer is a notification of type 304 (see {{notifications}}).
+A Query containing a current-time key is a confirmation query, used by a server to refresh a cached query result.
+The querier passes the timestamp of the most recent result it has cached, taken from the most recent start time of the validity of the signature(s) on the assertion(s) that may answer it.
+If the answer to a confirmation query is not newer than the given timestamp, the server may answer with a notification of type 304 instead of with an assertion. answer is older or would match the current answer is a notification of type 304 (see

-The current-answer key is represented as a 4-element CBOR array.
-The first element is the type of assertion the hash contains, as a section type code as in {{tabsection}}.
-An Assertion section confirms a positive answer, a Shard or P-shard section confirms a negative answer, a Zone section confirms either a positive or negative answer.
-The second element is the code for a hash algorithm applicable for confirmation queries, as in {{hash-functions}}.
-The third element is the timestamp at which the query was received, expressed as a CBOR integer epoch timestamp identified with tag value 1 and encoded as in section 2.4.1 of {{!RFC7049}}.
-The fourth element is the hashed assertion as an octet array, resulting by applying the identified hash function to the assertion normalized for signing as in {{c14n}}.
+{{notifications}}).

+The value of the current-time key is represented as a CBOR integer epoch timestamp identified with tag value 1 and encoded as in section 2.4.1 of {{!RFC7049}}.

 ### Context in Queries {#query-context}